-A client is required to receive information about a conflict or potential conflict of interest at the time of quotation by the broker while information regarding commission must be disclosed at the point of sale.
+A client is required to receive information about a conflict or potential conflict of interest at the time of quotation by the broker while information regarding commission must be disclosed no later than at the time of quote (see RIBO Guidance No. 002).